dinowins/weather-underground-react/README.md

 - I am implementing the Dark Sky API into my app.
 I assume it is a similar process to what we've learned.

+## Similarities and Differences between Clone and Actual

+Similarities:
+- component structure for home page is similar

+Differences:
+- No ads

 ## Setup/Installation Requirements

 * _Run `git clone https://github.com/dinowins/weather-underground-react` in your terminal of choice_